Client devices that use a smart card for user authentication must meet certain requirements.

 Each client machine that uses a smart card for user authentication must have the following hardware and software.

-Users must have a smart card, and each smart card must contain a user certificate.
+Users who use smart cards to authenticate must have a smart card and each smart card must contain a user certificate.
 The following smart cards are supported.

 Agent Software Requirements

 A Horizon administrator must install product-specific application drivers on the agent machine.